Amorymeltzer/ksp/README.md

 - Better regex, cleanup, etc.
   - More tidying of sorting
-    - Don't run things if we don't need to, try to limit number of items
 	- Sorting: maps and regexes out of subs
 	  - New sorting (-f?) for `sit_order_map` first?
 Useful.
 Put global first.
   - Better regex for blank lines